caioluders/caioluders.github.io/h4ck1ng/Tales_from_Pwn2win_2021.md

 ## Dots Exposed
 The first challenge was a Misc challenge about an Esolang called [AsciiDots](https://github.com/aaronjanse/asciidots), I fucking love Esolangs.
 It was a Arbitrary File Read 0day through importing Libraries, and the objective was to read `/flag` via an AsciiDots program.

-I actually began working on that challenge a year ago and made a warmup challenge for Pwn2Win 2020 that achieved partial file read and only if you was able to write to that file, like an PHP session file or a `access_log`.
+I actually began working on that challenge a year ago and made a warmup challenge for Pwn2Win 2020 that achieved PARTIAL file read ONLY if you was able to write to that file, like an PHP session file or a `access_log`.
 A few weeks prior to Pwn2Win I tried to get arbitrary file read again, and it was incredibly fast to achieve that lol -- like two hours -- turns out that getting a year break from a task really helps (:

 ### Intended